2019 Hong Kong Polytechnic University campus conflict

-The siege of the Hong Kong Polytechnic University occurred during the 2019–2020 Hong Kong protests on the campus of the Hong Kong Polytechnic University (PolyU).
+The 2019 Hong Kong Polytechnic University campus conflict, also referred to as the siege of the Hong Kong Polytechnic University or simply the PolyU Siege, occurred from 17 to 29 November 2019 on the campus of the Hong Kong Polytechnic University (PolyU), during the 2019–2020 Hong Kong protests.

 The event was preceded by a similar conflict at the Chinese University of Hong Kong.
 It was precipitated by the setting-up of a roadblock at the Cross-Harbour Tunnel, next to the university.
 Protesters gathered at the university to defend the roadblock from attacks by the Hong Kong Police Force (HKPF).
 The police shot tear gas and used water cannons to shower the protesters with water containing blue colouring and chemical irritants.
 The protesters responded by throwing bricks and petrol bombs.

 Thereafter, the police blocked different campus exits and forbade protesters from leaving.
 Police tried to drive an armoured vehicle into campus but the vehicle was hit by petrol bombs, forcing it to reverse.
 The police arrested people who claimed to be first-aid personnel, medical volunteers and reporters.

 On 18 November the police shot 1,458 canisters of tear gas at protesters as well as 1,391 rubber bullets, 325 bean bag rounds, and 256 sponge grenades.
 On 19 November the city's hospitals were overwhelmed by the number of protesters needing urgent medical attention caused by the siege, and advised citizens not to use emergency rooms unless absolutely necessary.